 “We think that for those who have insurance, the insurance company should be able to go to bat and negotiate a rate for the entire difference between the contracted rate and what the doctors are billing them for,” says Bill Hammond, President and CEO of the Texas Association of Business.

 Doctors’ groups worry that eliminating balance billing will force them to spend more time in mediation with insurers and less time with patients.

-KLRU News Briefs air locally during PBS NewsHour Weekend, Saturday and Sunday evenings at 6:30.
+KLRU News Briefs air locally during PBS NewsHour Weekend, every Saturday and Sunday evening at 6:30pm.